cran/ggstatsplot/README.md

 ### `ggcoefstats()`

-The function `ggcoefstats()` generates **dot-and-whisker plots** for regression models saved in a tidy data frame.
+The function `ggcoefstats()` generates **dot-and-whisker plots** for regression models.
 The tidy data frames are prepared using `parameters::model_parameters()`.
 Additionally, if available, the model summary indices are also extracted from `performance::model_performance()`.

-Although the statistical models displayed in the plot may differ based on the class of models being investigated, there are few aspects of the plot that will be invariant across models:

-- The dot-whisker plot contains a dot representing the **estimate** and their **confidence intervals** (`95%` is the default).
-The estimate can either be effect sizes (for tests that depend on the `F`-statistic) or regression coefficients (for tests with `t`-,
-  $`\chi^{2}`$-, and `z`-statistic), etc. The function will, by default, display a helpful `x`-axis label that should clear up what estimates are being displayed.
-The confidence intervals can sometimes be asymmetric if bootstrapping was used.

-- The label attached to dot will provide more details from the statistical test carried out and it will typically contain estimate, statistic, and *p*-value.e

-- The caption will contain diagnostic information, if available, about models that can be useful for model selection: The smaller the Akaike’s Information Criterion (**AIC**) and the Bayesian Information Criterion (**BIC**) values, the “better” the model is.

-- The output of this function will be a `{ggplot2}` object and, thus, it can be further modified (e.g. change themes) with `{ggplot2}` functions.

 ``` r
 set.seed(123)